BoydBLever/Google-Cloud-Billing-Voice-Bot/README.md

 ## Authentication and Environment Variables Rules
 Cloud Run only receives environment variables set explicitly using --set-env-vars.

-•Local .env files are ignored in Cloud Run
+- Local `.env` files are ignored in Cloud Run
-• Keys must be passed directly in the deploy command
+- Keys must be passed directly in the deploy command
-• A code change always requires container rebuild + redeploy
+- A code change always requires container rebuild + redeploy

 You can use the --set-env-vars flag to set multiple environment variables at once.
 For example:
 ```